Team-3-Project/bucket-list-api/README.md

 Kimber worked on Read.me,User stories as well as adding front end api.
 Created button for bucketlist in HTML.Added the crud api code from River with a few updates to fit our project needs such as updating method GET and get item by id.
 Added html code for changing password with current and new password.Assisted with routes controller and connecting to front end .

 We all have commits in both repos- We also each contributed to the blocks of code for route controllers in API.
+#Unsolved problems to be fixed in future iterations
+Find a way to only get signed in users bucket list item
 #Challenges

 We had a few challenges with merge conflicts.